Hi, I'm Protik Bose Pranto.

 Skills

-• Other: Qualtrics, Latex, Microsoft Office, Microsoft Powerpoint, Probability and Statistics, Data Structures, Unity.
+- Other: QGIS, Qualtrics, Latex, Microsoft Office, Microsoft Powerpoint, Probability and Statistics, Data Structures, Unity.

 Education